derrywijaya/machinetranslation-MALAS/README.md

 * Next you will want to set up a firebase account
 * Follow the instructions in the quickstart.
 Note I had to use windows powershell to get it to work correctly
 * Once the webpage is deployed you will see the wepage live but will none of the upload will work this is because you have to hook it up to Azure
+* I deployed the web folder since I thought it made the most sense and was the easiest

 ### Setup Azure ###
 https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio?tabs=in-process&pivots=programming-runtime-functions-v3